VoiceFixer: Toward General Speech Restoration with Neural Vocoder: Introduction

 Speech restoration is a process to restore degraded speech signals to high-quality speech signals.
 Speech restoration is an important research topic due to speech distortions are ubiquitous.
 For example, speech is usually surrounded by background noise, blurred by room reverberations, or recorded by low-quality devices~\citep{digital-audio-restoration-godsill2002digital}.
 Those distortions degrade the perceptual quality of speech for human listeners.
 Speech restoration has a wide range of applications such as online meeting~\citep{enhancement-online-meeting-defossez2020real}, hearing aids~\citep{enhancement-hearning-aids-van2009speech}, and audio editting~\citep{audio-editting-audition-van2008audio}.
 Still, speech restoration remains a challenging problem due to the large variety of distortions in the world.

 Previous works in speech restoration mainly focus on \textit{single task speech restoration}~(SSR), which deals with only one type of distortion at a time.
 For example, speech denoising~\citep{loizou-speech-enhancement-2007speech}, speech dereveberation~\citep{speech-dereverberation-book-naylor2010speech}, speech super-resolution~\citep{audio-supre-resolution-SR-kuleshov2017audio}, or speech declipping~\citep{declipping-overview-zavivska2020survey}.
 However, in the real world, speech signal can be degraded by several different distortions simultaneously, which means previous SSR systems oversimplify the speech distortion types~\citep{unet-declipping-kashani2019image, two-stage-speech-bwe-lin2021two, audio-supre-resolution-SR-kuleshov2017audio, birnbaum2019temporal-tfilm}.
 The mismatch between the training data used in SSR and the testing data from the real world degrades the speech restoration performance.
-Furthermore, previous methods typically apply one-stage systems to map from degraded speech to high-quality speech.
-However, those one-stage systems do not perform well on generative tasks such as speech super-resolution~\citep{filter-generalization-overfitting-sulun2020filter, audio-supre-resolution-SR-kuleshov2017audio, two-stage-speech-bwe-lin2021two, nu-wave-lee2021nu}.

 To address the mismatch problem, we propose a new task called general speech restoration~(GSR), which aims at restoring multiple distortions in a single model.
 A numerous studies~\citep{interspeech-aec-challenge-2021-cutler2021interspeech,joint-dereverb-noise-reduction-using-beamforming-cauchi2014joint,dereverb-dnn-han2015learning} have reported the benefits of jointly training multiple speech restoration tasks.
 Nevertheless, performing GSR using one-stage systems still suffer from the problems in each SSR task.
+For example, on generative tasks such as speech super-resolution~\citep{audio-supre-resolution-SR-kuleshov2017audio}, one-stage models tend to overfitting the filter~\citep{filter-generalization-overfitting-sulun2020filter} used during training.
 Based on these observations, we propose a two-stage system called \textit{VoiceFixer}.